joseph-flinn/site/frontend/posts/retro-failure-influence-critical-decisions.md

 Influence does not come from having more knowledge on a topic than others.
-In today's world where information is at all of our fingertips and the number of armchair experts is on the rise (myself often included in this number), influence actually comes from moving past our core lies, moving into human connection, and learning how to effective communicate through humility and active listening.
+In today's world where information is at all of our fingertips and the number of armchair experts is on the rise (myself often included in this number), influence actually comes from moving past our core lies, moving into human connection, and learning how to effectively communicate through humility and active listening.

 ---

 ## Resources

 1. Duhigg, Charles.
 Supercommunicators: How to Unlock the Secret Language of Connection.
 First edition, Random House, 2024.